Abouzaid1/OnceStart-React-Final-Project/README.md

 TaskMaster is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this application according to the terms of the license.

----

-Feel free to customize this description to match the specifics of your project, including adding any additional features or details that may be relevant.